dora-metrics/pelorus/docs/GettingStarted.md

 * The following exporters:
     * Deploy Time

-From here, some additional configuration is required in order to deploy other exporters, and make the Pelorus
+From here, some additional [configuration](Configuration.md) and [data preparation](#preparing-your-data-details) is required in order to deploy other exporters.

-See the [Configuration Guide](Configuration.md) for more information on exporters.

 You may additionally want to enabled other features for the core stack.
 Read on to understand those options.